-If you would like to switch from our plan to: This is what you should do: • Another Medicare health plan.
+If you would like to switch from our plan to: This is what you should do: Another Medicare health plan.
 Enroll in the new Medicare health plan.
-You will automatically be disenrolled from Brand New Day Embrace Care Plan when your new plan's coverage begins. • Original Medicare with a separate Medicare prescription drug plan.
+You will automatically be disenrolled from Brand New Day Embrace Care Plan (HMO C-SNP) when your new plan's coverage begins.
+Original Medicare with a separate Medicare prescription drug plan.
 Enroll in the new Medicare prescription drug plan.
-You will automatically be disenrolled from Brand New Day Embrace Care Plan when your new plan's coverage begins.
-Original Medicare without a separate Medicare prescription drug plan. • Send us a written request to disenroll.
-Contact Member Services if you need more information on how to do this.
+You will automatically be disenrolled from Brand New Day Embrace Care Plan (HMO C-SNP) when your new plan's coverage begins.

-If you would like to switch from our plan to: This is what you should do: You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
-TTY users should call 1-877-486-2048.
-You will be disenrolled from Brand New Day Embrace Care Plan when your coverage in Original Medicare begins.
+If you would like to switch from our This is what you should do: plan to:

+- Original Medicare without a separate Medicare prescription drug plan. - Send us a written request to disenroll.
+Contact Member Services if you need more information on how to do this. - You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
+TTY users should call 1-877-486-2048 - You will be disenrolled from Brand New Day Embrace Care Plan (HMO C-SNP) when your coverage in Original Medicare begins.

-SECTION 4 Until your membership ends, you must keep getting your medical services and drugs through our plan
+SECTION 4 Until your membership ends, you must keep getting your medical items, services and drugs through our plan

-Until your membership ends, and your new Medicare coverage begins, you must continue to get your medical care and prescription drugs through our plan.
+Until your membership ends, and your new Medicare coverage begins, you must continue to get your medical services, items and prescription drugs through our plan.